 - International dimension (25 September 2017).
 International cooperation on climate policy will be one of the most important topics in the context of the implementation of the Paris agreement.
 The EU ETS, as the largest cap and trade scheme in the world, can play an important role to foster cooperation on pricing emissions.

 An ad-hoc training courses on the EU ETS targeting policy makers and stakeholders to provide a comprehensive analysis of the functioning and regulation of the EU ETS and its interaction with other policies:

 Residential training course (7-8 March 2018)

 On-line training course (11 June- 13 July 2018).

 Involving policy makers: targeted events

-Three major events are organised to stimulate interaction with policymakers on the design and implementation of the EU ETS legislation: a Side Event at the EUI State of the Union Conference, two conferences and a meeting at the European Parliament, in Brussels (20 June 2018) and a Final Conference (27-28 November 2018), where the results of the EU ETS assessment are presented and discussed.
-This will lead to a set of recommendations on the design and implementation of the EU ETS legislation.
+A number of events were organised to stimulate interaction with policymakers on the design and implementation of the EU ETS legislation: a Side Event at the EUI State of the Union Conference, a Public Debate at the European Parliament, in Brussels (20 June 2018) and a Final Conference (27-28 November 2018), where the results of the EU ETS assessment are presented and discussed.